 3.3.5 Zone Integration Server Requirements

 The Zone Integration Server is the central integration point for all the agents in a zone.
-Depending on the message type, a ZIS either saves information in the messages that it receives or forwards the messages to other appropriate agents.
+Depending on the message type, a ZIS either saves information in the messages or forwards the messages to other appropriate agents.

 The ZIS implementer is free to internally manage registration and access permissions information in any form that the implementer supports.
-In order to provide an example of how an administration system may be structured, this document describes a database consisting of an Access Control List and Zone Status.
+In order to provide an example of how an administration system may be structured, this example describes a database consisting of an Access Control List and Zone Status.

-3.3.5.1 Access Control List
+3.3.5.1 Access Control List (ACL)

+Figure 14: Access Control List Conceptual Diagram

-A ZIS MAY maintain access control on whether a zone administrator has granted an agent permissions to register.
+Access control is needed to ensure that the information available in SIF only originates from and is accessible by authorized agents.
+First a ZIS MAY maintain access control on whether a zone administrator has granted an agent permissions to register.

 A ZIS MAY exhibit behavior with regard to the ACL that could be perceived by an Agent as if virtual tables exists defining the following information: